Emmo00/learn-C/05_Arrays/arrays.md

 ```
 1
 ```
-We Can also change the Value of elememts in an array
+We Can also change the Value of elements in an array

 Example:
 ```C